These almond flour lemon cookies are soft and chewy vegan gluten-free lemon cookies easy to make with only a few

-- In a large mixing bowl, add all the ingredients: almond flour, melted coconut oil, maple syrup, baking soda, salt, lemon juice, vanilla extract, and lemon extract.
+- In a large mixing bowl, add all the ingredients: almond flour, melted coconut oil, maple syrup, baking soda, salt, lemon juice, lemon zest, vanilla extract, and lemon extract.

 - Stir with a spatula to form the cookie dough batter.
 It should be soft and sticky but easy to roll into a cookie ball, not wet or runny – see the picture above in my post.
 If it is too wet, add more almond flour 1 tablespoon at a time.